kunal21/health_monitoring_service/aidar_health_backend/README.md

 - **Session Management**: The application uses Flask-Session for secure, server-side session management.
 - **CORS**: Configured to allow cross-origin requests only from the trusted frontend hosted at `http://localhost:3000`.
 - **Password Hashing**: All physician passwords are stored securely using hashing algorithms.
-- **Environment Variables**: Sensitive data like database URIs or secret keys should be stored as environment variables.